mPower™ DC Features

 Share Bus

 All models include the Share bus.
 The Share Bus is used to balance a load across parallel units.
-With the bus connected (daisy chained across all parallel units), internal voltage is regulated, and thus the current as well, which results in a balanced load distribution.
+With the bus connected (daisy chained across all units), output voltage is regulated between all units, and current is shared and managed for load balancing as well.

 Lockout